I love it when forgotten ideas return, especially the ones I’ve shrugged off as “surely doomed,” and then they reappear as great stuff.

 Stir all ingredients with ice until very cold; strain into a chilled cocktail glass.
 Optionally garnish with lemon, or not at all.

-The Walker Black is my standard blending Scotch, and I haven’t tried this with other brands or styles.
+The Famous Grouse has become my standard blending Scotch, and I haven’t tried this with other brands or styles.
 I would recommend that you use your favorite, though I suspect that strongly peated whiskies may not work as well as the lighter styles.

 As with the original rye Saratoga, I find that the Carpano Antica-style of vermouth blends best in this drink.
 I was delighted to discover that Boissiere’s sweet vermouth makes a terrific Saratoga with either rye or Scotch, and it is much less expensive and more readily available (in my market.)